A young girl looks at a glowing globe in a darkened room

 During times of crisis, inaccurate information and ‘fake news’ can spread quickly.
 Misinformation works as a powerful machine – produced and distributed online by a wide range of sources, including people deliberately starting false rumors, ‘bots’ (social media accounts programmed by computers) automatically posting misinformation, and ordinary people who unwittingly share fake news with their followers.

 When we share things online without checking to see if the information is verified and factual, we help keep misinformation circulating.
-It is important that you learn how to spot misinformation — false information that’s shared by people who don’t realize it is false and don’t mean any harm; and disinformation — deliberately engineered and disseminated false information with malicious intent or a rumour.
+It is important that you learn how to spot misinformation — false information that’s shared by people who don’t realize it is false and don’t mean any harm; and disinformation — deliberately engineered and disseminated false information with malicious intent or a rumor.

 Before you share online, ask yourself the following questions: Who made this piece of content?
 What is the source?
 Where did it come from?
 Why is it being shared?
 When was it published?

-Learn more about how to fight misinformation here.
+Learn more about how to fight misinformation

 3. Spread compassion, not stigma